Notes on a Scandal (film): Critical reaction

 The Guardian called the film a "delectable adaptation" with "tremendous acting from Judi Dench and Cate Blanchett, with many blue-chip supporting contributions and a "screenwriting masterclass from Patrick Marber".
 The Times praised the film, saying: "Notes on a Scandal, is screenwriting at its vicious best...
 Richard Eyre directs the film like a chamber play.
 He leans on Philip Glass's ever-present and insistent music like a crutch.
 But his natural gift for framing scenes is terrifically assured.
 A potent and evil pleasure."

 American publications also gave the film acclaim, with the Los Angeles Times describing the film as "Sexy, aspirational and post-politically correct, Notes on a Scandal could turn out to be the Fatal Attraction of the noughties."
 The Washington Post noted the "dark brilliance" and that it "offers what is possibly the only intelligent account of such a disaster ever constructed, with a point of view that is somewhat gimlet-eyed and offered with absolutely no sentimentality whatsoever."
 The reviewer also identified the film as a "study in the anthropology of British liberal-left middle-class life."
 Chicago Sun-Times film critic Richard Roeper heaped praise on the film: "Perhaps the most impressive acting duo in any film of 2006.
 Dench and Blanchett are magnificent.
 Notes on a Scandal is whip-smart, sharp and grown up."

-However, the Houston Chronicle criticized the film as a melodrama, saying, "[d]ramatic overstatement saturates just about every piece of this production".
+However, the Houston Chronicle criticised the film as a melodrama, saying, "[d]ramatic overstatement saturates just about every piece of this production".

 Commercial

-The film grossed $49,752,391 worldwide, against a budget of $15 million.
+Notes on a Scandal grossed $49,752,391 worldwide, against a budget of $15 million.